Logging in

 "token_type": "Bearer"

-It is recommended to store the refresh token in a secure place.
+ImportantIt is recommended to store the refresh token in a secure place.
 The refresh token should never be exposed.

 Procedure

-endpoint.
+With a valid refresh token, an access token can be generated by sending a POST request to the oauth2/token endpoint.
 The request will be authenticated by using your Client Credentials via HTTP basic authentication.
-In this method, encode your <client_id>:<secret>
+In this method, encode your <client_id>:<secret> in Base64.

 See the following example for logging in using the refresh token